simonesilvestroni/m2m-website/_posts/2024-03-30-minimalism-as-a-product.md

 tags:
   - 'minimalism'
   - 'usa'
-description: 'The one where I ask myself if I have a bias that makes me perceive Americans as if they want to commodify everything.'
+summary: 'The one where I ask myself if I have a bias that makes me perceive Americans as if they want to commodify everything.'
 ---
 Stumbled on a "video podcast"[^1] by the people who call themselves *The Minimalists*.
 They were debating with Cal Newport about social media.
 I’ve noticed once again how almost everything that comes from the United States seems to be carrying a not-so-veiled specific *patina*.
 The push to self promote and sell looks relentless to me, like a prepared script.
 I watched the podcast and sometimes nodded in agreement — however, before I realised, I was struck with the indisputable fact that the ultimate goal seemed to package a product, or whatever that is, that could be later sold for a price.